SethSen/Website-Portfolio/README.md

 # Portfolio Website

-A modern, responsive portfolio website built with React, TypeScript, and Three.js.
+A modern, responsive portfolio website built with React, JavaScript, and Three.js.
 Features a dynamic 3D background, smooth animations, and a clean, professional design.

 ## Features